cschroe/covid19/README.md

 ### Measures implemented at the provincial level
 * March 12:
   1. Limit on mass gatherings of 250 people
-  2. Recommendation to self-isolate for 14 days for travelers returning from overseas
+  2. Recommendation to self-isolate for 14 days for travellers returning from overseas
 * March 15: Schools closed
 * March 17:
   1. State of public health emergency